 Daughter Kathleen Gribble (1908- ? ) was born in 1908.

-In 1930, when the census was enumerated, 22-year-old Kathleen and her young sons made their home with her father in Menallen Township, Fayette County.
+In 1930, when the census was enumerated, 22-year-old Kathleen and her eldest two sons made their home with her father in Menallen Township, Fayette County.
 Russell's whereabouts that year are not yet known.
 By 1940, their home was at 487 Colonial No. 3 near Brownsville.